omerio/knockout-app/docs/DOCS.md

 * [Bootstrap](http://getbootstrap.com/) for styling and theming the user interface and
 * [Toastr](https://github.com/CodeSeven/toastr) for notifications.

 This document assumes you are familiar with the basics of Knockout and have at least been through the [Knockout tutorial](http://learn.knockoutjs.com/).
 If you are reading this, you have probably been through the basics of Knockout and now asking yourself how you can develop a full application or even a single page application using Knockout, read on, hopefully you will find some of the answers here.
 You can view a functioning JSFiddle of the application without AJAX [here](http://jsfiddle.net/omerio/pr04gsta/15/).
+A fully functional demo is located here [http://knockout-app.appspot.com/](http://knockout-app.appspot.com/)

 ## Why Knockout